 School avoidance occurs in about 5% of all school-aged children and affects girls and boys equally.
 It usually occurs between ages 5 and 6 and between ages 10 and 11.

 The cause is often unclear, but psychologic factors (such as anxiety and depression) and social factors (such as having no friends, feeling rejected by peers, or being bullied) may contribute.
 Sensitive children may be overreacting with fear to a teacher's strictness or rebukes.
 Younger children tend to fake illness or make other excuses to avoid school.
 Children may complain of a stomachache, nausea, or other symptoms that justify staying home.
 Some children directly refuse to go to school.
 Alternatively, children may go to school without difficulty but become anxious or develop various symptoms during the school day, often going regularly to the nurse's office.
-This behavior is unlike that of adolescents, who may decide not to attend school (called truancy or "playing hooky”—see Problems in Adolescents: School Problems in Adolescents).
+This behavior is unlike that of adolescents, who may decide not to attend school (called truancy or "playing hooky”—see see School Problems in Adolescents).

 School avoidance tends to result in